ji-zai/personal-site/content/essays/seek-truth.md

 Each of us likely has a different clusterings of truths because we have different “similarity functions”.

 (With infinite time, we should, in theory, arrive at similar / the same / clusterings.
 Why is that?
 Because there is some sense of objectivity here even though it seems subjective (and this same point applies to the “value” above).
+### Breadth and depth
+- Breadth until you find the want that you have a great natural inclination towards.
+- And then depth - as deep as you can go.
+- Depth in one thing is translatable to depth in another because you have the necessary meta skill.
+- This is quite easy to show with examples.
+### People are far less replaceable than we'd like to think
+ - Transmitting feeling model information via thinking has tremendous loss of information.
+Like, most of the information is lost.
+And yet, as technology becomes powerful, this is where the most valuable information is embedded.
+Why?
+Because anything "thinking" is dogma - fixed in time.
+Without the "resolution" of feeling.
+ - This is why when someone like, say, Steve Jobs dies, the intuitions that guided his decision making were lost with him.
+- People are far less replaceable than our modern work culture makes us believe.
+And any "cog in the machine" roles will be invalidated as technology becomes more powerful.